 17. What are the restricted countries?

-North Korea, Iran, Syria, Somalia, Sudan.
-The CIU may consider some cases.
+The CIU may restrict some country nationals.
 Please contact for more clarification and eligibility criteria.

 18. How is the real estate market?